 Answer: The Salesforce CLI deals with local source files and runs commands against Salesforce org.
 Even if one doesn’t want to use the Salesforce CLI directly, install it on the computer because Salesforce Extensions for VS Code uses it in the background.

 Q4.
 How does CLI work?

 Answer: Users interact with an application or system through the CLI by providing text (commands).
 The command is entered on a specified line after the computer displays a visual prompt.
 After the system reads the text, the user can type on the following command line that appears.

 Q5.
 What does the Salesforce SFDX CLI do?

-Answer: Essentially a command line tool, The Salesforce Developer Experience Command Line Interface (SFDX CLI) makes it much simpler and more enjoyable to develop for the Salesforce Platform.
+Answer: Essentially a command line tool, The Salesforce Developer Experience Command Line Interface (SFDX CLI) makes developing it much simpler and more enjoyable for the Salesforce Platform.

 We hope this EDUCBA guide on “Salesforce CLI” was helpful.
 For further information on Salesforce-related topics, EDUCBA recommends these articles –